After Tooth Extraction

 Control of Swelling

 Swelling to some extent follows nearly every tooth extraction and may be quite noticeable.
 Swelling does not necessarily mean that an infection is present.
 Apply ice for the first 48 hours following surgery.
+Place a barrier between the ice pack and the skin.
 After 48 hours, moist warm packs are recommended.
 Peak swelling usually occurs between 48-72 hours following surgery.

 Consume a soft, no-chew diet while your mouth remains numb.
 If you have been given local anesthesia, numbness may be present up to 15 hours.
 Drink lots of fluids and eat nutritious soft food on the day of surgery.
 Be careful with hot foods during this time.
 Resume a normal diet as directed, usually as soon as the numbness wears off.
 Chewing helps minimize pain and stiffness in your jaws and teeth.